rhdtownsend/gyre/doc/source/appendices/comp-ptrope/physical-vars.rst

    P_{i} = P_{1,0} \, \frac{n_{1}+1}{n_{i}+1} \, \frac{t_{i}^{2}}{B_{i}} \, \theta_{i}^{n_{i}+1}.

-The interior mass :math:`m` is evaluated by introducing the auxillary quantity :math:`\mu`, which is defined in the first region by
+The interior mass :math:`m` is evaluated by introducing the auxiliary quantity :math:`\mu`, which is defined in the first region by

 .. math::